 Browser extension: Zotero

 Another great feature that I like is that you are able to sync your files with Zotero’s online server.
 This provides not only sense of security that your files are backed up, but also if you log-in from an alternative computer you can still view all your saved sources.
-In addition, Zotero allow you to share your source with other people.
+In addition, Zotero allows you to share your source with other people.
 For that, all you have to do is create a new group, place the files that you want to share and sync.
-You can send invitation to your group to as many people as you want and they can all view and make changes to your document.
+You can send an invitation to your group to as many people as you want and they can all view and make changes to your document.
 This makes group collaboration much easier.

 Personally, I’ve been just introduced to Zotero and I love all the user-friendly features that it has to offer.
-Whenever I am surfing the internet and I come across any article of news that I could use later I simply open Zotero add-on and save a snapshot.
-In addition, Zotero’s highlight feature comes very handy as well.
+Whenever I am surfing the internet and I come across an article of news that I could use later I simply open Zotero add-on and save a snapshot.
+In addition, Zotero’s highlight feature comes very convenient t as well.
 It allows me to highlight text right from the snapshot so that when I come back to that article I know exactly why I saved it in the original place.

 Overall, I think Zotero is a great free tool for everyone who wants to efficiently save time and sources.
 I most favorite feature of Zotero is highlight and share.
 I am sure that the few glitches that Zotero currently has will soon disappear.